-Satisfied - Elevating the existing finish floor level to base flood elevation plus freeboard may not be reasonably feasible given the scope of work proposed. - (9) When habitable space is located below the base flood elevation plus City of Miami Beach Freeboard, wet or dry flood proofing systems will be provided in accordance with Chapter of 54 of the City Code. - Satisfied - Additional information shall be provided at the time of building permit review.
+Not Applicable - (9) When habitable space is located below the base flood elevation plus City of Miami Beach Freeboard, wet or dry flood proofing systems will be provided in accordance with Chapter of 54 of the City Code.

 (10) In all new projects, water retention systems shall be provided.